maumcl/project-batch-processing/README.md

 # Data Pipeline Project

 This project demonstrates a comprehensive data pipeline workflow, including extracting data, transforming it, and loading it into a database for further analysis.
-The pipeline incorporates cloud storage, local processing, and database integration, using tools like PySpark and Google BigQuery.
+The pipeline incorporates cloud storage, local processing, and database integration, using tools like PySpark, dbt Google BigQuery.

 ## Steps in the Project